Subproduct systems and Cartesian systems; new results on factorial languages and their relations with other areas: The cardinality sequence of a word system: Known results

-\paragraph{Reduced sets of excluded words.} A word system can be described by indicating which words do not occur as subwords.
+A word system can be described by indicating which words do not occur as subwords.
 The following results are well known (see for example \cite{CMR98}), but we prefer to give independent proofs, firstly, to illustrate how arguments work and, secondly, to be self-contained in the following section.
 They also promise to be relevant in analyzing the structure of associated graph \nbd{C^*}algebras.

 \begin{observation} Let $E\subset A^*$ be any set of words.
 Then the sets